US Fed likely to keep rates steady as hopes of early cuts fade

 The Fed's dependence on incoming data also raises "uncertainty in the forecast for the path of monetary policy," Sweet added in a recent note.

-When Fed Chair Jerome Powell holds a press conference after the two-day meeting, analysts will be scrutinizing his comments on progress in lowering inflation -- looking for signals that the first cut has been nudged to September.
+When Fed Chair Jerome Powell holds a press conference after the two-day meeting, analysts will be scrutinizing his comments on progress in lowering inflation -- looking for signals that the first cut has been nudged down the road.

 Another issue is Powell's response on whether the Fed might look into raising rates again, although observers expect the bar would be set very high for such a move.